OpenTranslationBible/open-bible/en-GB/43.John/md/john-17.md

 ## John 17:21

-that all of them may be one, Father, just as You are in Me and I am in You.
+that all of them may be united, Father, just as You are in Me and I am in You.
 May they also be in Us, so that the world may believe that You have sent Me.

 ## John 17:22

-I have given them the glory that You gave Me, that they may be one as We are one—
+I have given them the glory that You gave Me, so that they may be united as We are one—

 ## John 17:23

 I in them and You in Me—so that they may be brought to complete unity.
-Then the world will know that You sent Me and have loved them even as You have loved Me.
+Then the world will know that You sent Me and have loved them just as You have loved Me.

 ---